KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/3_Geometry.md

 Since we want a triangle and we don't care about the Z coordinates, we can use an `Element2D3N`

-The properties are just another database that holds information but which is shared for all entitites of the modelpart.
+The properties are just another database that holds information but which is shared for all entitites of the `ModelPart`.
 For the properties field we will just use `model_part_2.GetProperties(1)`.
 This will create empty properties for us.

 ```python
 element_1 = model_part_2.CreateNewElement("Element2D3N", 1, [1,3,2], model_part_2.GetProperties(1))
 element_2 = model_part_2.CreateNewElement("Element2D3N", 2, [1,4,3], model_part_2.GetProperties(1))
 ```

-⚠️ Be mindful when asigning the list of nodes, as the order will determine the normal of the element if its a surface.
+⚠️ Be mindful when asigning the list of nodes, as the order will determine the normal of the element if it is a surface.

 We can check that out modelpart has the newly added info by printing it, as typical: